Phase-Out of R-22 Refrigerant in Maritime Industry

 Counterfeit refrigerants are dangerous as they can contain banned substances that are toxic and flammable.
 To avoid potential risks of using a counterfeit or illegal refrigerant, it is important for ship-owners and operators to obtain refrigerants from reliable and reputable sources.

 At Wilhelmsen Ships Service, we are committed to help the maritime industry handle the R-22 phase-out and protect the ozone layer at the same time.

 Some refrigerants are cheaper upfront, but they’ll cost you in other ways: refrigerants susceptible to moisture contamination can cause corrosion in compressors in short time – you’ll pay more via lesser operating efficiency and frequent mechanical breakdowns.

 With Unicool™ refrigerants, moisture content is guaranteed at an optimum level – filled and sealed only by approved suppliers.

 Know the whats, wheres, and whens of all your cylinders with global track and trace: our accurate, secure, and cost-effective stock management system.
 With this, you can have your Unitor™ cylinders delivered, exchanged, serviced, and re-supplied on a worldwide stage – we’ll go to wherever your vessels are.

 The ISPS Code enforces strict rules on the close monitoring of high-pressure cylinder movements.
 Thankfully, global track and trace does just that; allowing us, and thereby, you, to stay fully compliant.

 Our gas products and services also comply with all international regulations for global warming reduction and the prevention of ozone depletion.

 Cylinder Safety and Maintenance

-Strict rules govern cylinder inspections before filling and those that fall below our standards are scrapped.
-The integrity of our cylinders is our hallmark, that’s why every cylinder failure is covered by insurance.
+Strict rules govern cylinder inspections before filling and those that fall below our standards are scrapped, because the integrity of our cylinders is our hallmark.